lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 - identification of which models, classes, connectors, functions, etc. exist
 - identification of the relative hierarchy of the above components within the package structure of the library
-- for each model, to know
+- for each package, to know
+    - what models are available
     - what connection "ports" are available
     - for fluid ports, which ports carry the same fluid (so that media assignments can be propagated through a circuit)